wmde/wikibase-metadata/docs/data-list.md

 ### Observations:

-All observations return `observationDate`, the date the observation was attempted, and `returnedData`, a boolean to signify if the observation attempt was successful.
+All observations return `observationDate`, the date the observation was attempted, and `returnedData`, a boolean to signify if the observation attempt was successful in getting at least one value.
+Values failed to obtain are set to null.
 All data fields are null if `returnedData` is false.

 For each type of observation, the most recent successful observation -- maximum `observationDate` where `returnedData == True` -- is returned as `mostRecent`, and all observations, successful or not, are returned in a collection labelled `allObservations`. `mostRecent` will be `null` if there are no successful observations.